A Class of Time-Energy Uncertainty Relations for Time-dependent Hamiltonians: Introduction and overview of the results

 either in a temporally linear manner (that is, $f(t/T) = \left(1-{t}/{T}\right)$ and $g(t/T)={t}/{T} $); or otherwise with $f(0) = 1 = g(1)$ and $f(1) = 0 = g(0)$.
 We also assume that both $f$ and $g$ are continuous, and $g$ is semi-positive for all $t\in[0,T]$.
 Such a time evolution is captured by the following Schr\"odinger equation:

-We can set, without loss of generality, the initial ground state energy to zero to obtain the various {\em necessary} conditions, similar to the time-independent Hamiltonian above, for the computing time $T_{QAC}$ at the end of the computation:
+We can set, without loss of generality, the initial ground state energy to zero to obtain the various {\em necessary} conditions, similar to the time-independent Hamiltonian above, for the computing time $T_{AQC}$ at the end of the computation:

-here $E_P$ and and $\Delta_P E$ respectively are the expectation energy and the energy spread of the initial state in terms of the final Hamiltonian:
+here $E_P$ and and $\Delta_P E$ respectively are the expectation energy and the energy spread of the {\em initial} state in terms of the {\em final} Hamiltonian:

-Similarly to the expressions~(\ref{characteristic}) above, we also obtain the following QAC characteristic times:
+Similarly to the expressions~(\ref{characteristic}) above, we also obtain the following AQC characteristic times:

-That is, if the computation time is less than ${\cal T}_{QAC\forall}$ then there exists some state which is allowed by the dynamics but cannot be reached from the initial state.
-And for evolution time less than ${\cal T}_{QAC\perp}$, the system cannot evolve to {\em any} state that is orthogonal to the initial state.
+That is, if the computation time is less than ${\cal T}_{AQC\forall}$ then there exists some state which is allowed by the dynamics but cannot be reached from the initial state.
+And for evolution time less than ${\cal T}_{AQC\perp}$, the system cannot evolve to {\em any} state that is orthogonal to the initial state.

-The characteristic time in~(\ref{QAClowerbound}) could be considered as a lower bound on the computing time; and as such, the more the energy and the more the spread of the initial state in energy with respect to the final Hamiltonian, the less the lower bound on computing time.
-Note also that the inverses of these characteristic times are related to the measures of the interpolation rates of the QAC Hamiltonian~(\ref{extrapolation}); the slower the rates the higher the probabilities of ending the computation in the ground state of $H_P$.
+The characteristic times in~(\ref{AQClowerbound}) are the lower bounds on the computing time; and as such, the more the energy and the more the spread of the {\em initial} state in energy with respect to the {\em final} Hamiltonian, the less the lower bound on computing time.
+Note also that the inverses of these characteristic times are related to the measures of the interpolation function $g(t/T)$ of the AQC Hamiltonian~(\ref{extrapolation}).

-Our characteristic computing time estimates for QAC depend only on the initial state of the computation, its energy expectation and also its energy spread as measured in terms of the final (observable) Hamiltonian of the computation.
-These estimates are not explicitly but only implicitly dependent on the instantaneous energy gaps of the time-dependent Hamiltonian at intermediate times.

-on the other hand, the characteristic time estimates above have, however, no bearing on the probability estimates for obtaining the ground state of the final Hamiltonian $H_P$.
-The identification of that state may be possible if we could prove that: 1/ the desirable final ground state could be obtained with non-zero probability for evolution time longer than ${\cal T}_{QAC\forall}$, and 2/ such probability is then monotonically increasing for longer and longer evolution time.

-The rest of this paper contains the derivations of the time-energy relations for the general cases and some of their consequences.
+Following are the derivations of the time-energy relations for the general cases and some of their consequences including those for AQC.
+A lower bounds on the computing time for the adiabatic quantum Grover's search algorithms is also derived next.
+The paper is then concluded with some remarks.